Securities Trading Policy

 F. Prohibition on Pledging

 Securities held in a margin account as collateral for a margin loan may be sold by the broker without the customer’s consent if the customer fails to meet a margin call.
 Similarly, securities pledged (or hypothecated) as collateral for a loan may be sold in foreclosure if the borrower defaults on a loan.
-Because a margin sale or foreclosure sale may occur at a time when a person is aware of material, nonpublic information or otherwise not permitted to trade in Corporation Securities, the Corporation’s directors, officers, employees and their Related Persons are prohibited from holding Corporation Securities in a margin account or otherwise pledging Corporation Securities in any way including as collateral for a loan.
+Because a margin sale or foreclosure sale may occur at a time when a person is aware of material, nonpublic information or otherwise not permitted to trade in Corporation Securities, the Corporation’s directors and officers and their Related Persons are prohibited from holding Corporation Securities in a margin account or otherwise pledging Corporation Securities in any way including as collateral for a loan.

 G. Trading in Other Securities